-Key development Detailed content 3.1.3.1 The Sufism: origins and key features. expansion of Islam in the subcontinent c700-c1700: key Muhammad bin Qasim, the expansion of the Umayyad Caliphate in the subcontinent, and its religious impact. events and individuals • The importance of Abdul Hamid al Ghazali, including the impact of the publication of 'Revival of Religious Sciences.' • Ahmad Sirhindi: background, key beliefs, and the importance of his reforms and the revival of Sufism in the subcontinent; later key religious developments under Emperor Aurengzeb.
-3.1.3.2 Shah Waliullah's reforms Reasons for weaknesses and divisions in Muslim community in the subcontinent by the early 18th Century, including the decline of the Mughal Empire. in religion in the 18 th Century Shah Waliullah: Background, early life, and education. • The nature and aims of Shah Waliullah's religious reforms, including his regard for Sharia law and understanding the Qur'an.
+Key development Detailed content 3.1.3.1 The expansion of Sufism: origins and key features.
+Islam in the subcontinent c700-c1700: key events and individuals Muhammad bin Qasim, the expansion of the Umayyad Caliphate in the subcontinent, and its religious impact.
+The importance of Abdul Hamid al Ghazali, including the impact of the publication of 'Revival of Religious Sciences.' • Ahmad Sirhindi: background, key beliefs, and the importance of his reforms and the revival of Sufism in the subcontinent; later key religious developments under Emperor Aurengzeb.
+3.1.3.2 Shah Waliullah's reforms in religion in the • Reasons for weaknesses and divisions in Muslim community in the subcontinent by the early 18 th Century, including the decline of the Mughal Empire.
+18 th Century Shah Waliullah: Background, early life, and education.
+The nature and aims of Shah Waliullah's religious reforms, including his regard for Sharia law and understanding the Qur'an.
 The impact of Shah Waliullah's work and influence in bringing about political change.
-3.1.3.3 Syed Ahmad Barelvi and the Islam The political, social, cultural and religious context in the subcontinent by the early 19th century. revival in the 19 th Century • Syed Ahmad Barelvi: background, early life, military service, and key beliefs.
+3.1.3.3 Syed Ahmad Barelvi and the Islam The political, social, cultural and religious context in the subcontinent by the early 19 th century. revival in the 19 th Century Syed Ahmad Barelvi: background, early life, military service, and key beliefs.
 The Jihad movement: it's religious and political aims, opponents, and key achievements.
 Military campaigns; Syed Ahmad Barelvi's death; his contribution to the revival of Islam in the subcontinent; his importance to the Ahl-i Hadith and Deobandi movement.